 Maumee Valley Habitat for Humanity also offers home repairs for lower-income homeowners in Lucas County who meet certain income and debt criteria and who participate in the repairs as well as they are able.
 For more information, call them at 419.382.1964

 The city of Toledo has a program for owner-occupied home rehabilitation.
 It is for code problems, like roofs, faulty furnaces, foundations, etc., not for remodeling.
-You must meet the income guidelines of 80% of the median area income.
-It is a deferred payment loan, not a grant.
 For more information, please call the Department of Neighborhoods at 419-245-1400 or see this link .

 For aged (62 years or older) or disabled low-income people who need emergency repairs on their homes,

 the Pathways Emergency Housing Rehabilitation Program may help.
 They offer financial assistance for structural,

 plumbing, and other repairs on homes.
 Contact them for an application at 419-242-7304.

 The Northwest Ohio Area Office on Aging has a program for seniors in their service area (Defiance, Erie,

 Fulton, Henry, Lucas, Ottawa, Paulding, Sandusky, Williams and Wood counties) to receive minor repairs

 and home modifications.
 While there is funding for the program, due to large demand for the service and the

 limited funding for the service in Lucas County, there is a waiting list.
 Priority